Levant sparrowhawk: Breeding

 The Levant sparrowhawk breeds from mid-May through August.
 The pair is territorial while breeding, often performing high-circling aerial displays.
 The female is thought to make the nest.
 She builds a new one every year, a small structure of twigs on a branch or in a fork of a broad-leaved tree.
 The nest tree is often near running water, typically in open woodland, on a forest edge, or in an isolated clump of trees.
 The nest, which measures up to 30 cm across and 15 cm deep, is lined with green leaves.
 Most nests are located between 5–10 m above the ground, but they have been found as low as 4 m and as high as 20 m.

 The female lays a clutch of 2–5 eggs which she alone incubates for 30–35 days.
 Hatching is asynchronous.
 Nestlings fledge some 40–45 days after hatching and are independent about 15 days later.

 Flight and migration

 Though able to flap continually (like most birds), Levant sparrowhawks typically use soaring-and-gliding flight while migrating; they also use thermals when those are available, and are known to occasionally hover.

+Radar measurement shows flight paths to be both nocturnal and diurnal.

+Their migration pattern takes them from southeastern Europe and southwestern Asia down through the Middle East to eastern Africa south of the Sahara Desert in autumn, and back again in the spring.
+More than ninety percent of the international population of the species passes over Jordan.
+This same phenomenon exists in the Hula Valley and Arava desert in nearby Israel.

 Hunting

 It hunts small birds, insects, rodents, and lizards in woodland or semi-desert areas, relying on surprise as it flies from a perch to catch its prey unaware.
+This hunting takes place in the daytime, and sometimes at twilight.